 A friend read my recent post on online dating, in which I was critical of eHarmony.com.
 She had a story to tell me…

 Having been separated for years, she decided to give eHarmony.com a whirl.
-On the 1st page of the sign-up process, she was asked her marital status.
+On the 1st page of the sign-up process, she was asked about her marital status.
 She answered honestly:

 She finished and submitted the first page.
-The system accepted her information, then gave her their interminable questionnaire — 12 long pages, a mixture of multiple choice and short-answer questions.
+The system accepted her information, then gave her their interminable questionnaire — 12 long pages, a mixture of multiple-choice and short-answer questions.

 It took her a good half hour to fill it out.
 (In my confirmation test, it took me closer to 45 minutes.
 I can easily imagine some people taking over an hour.)

 When she had FINALLY finished the tedious process, she clicked submit and…

 THEN eHarmony told her she wasn’t eligible for their service.
 You have to be widowed, divorced or never married.
 “Separated” isn’t good enough, regardless of the duration.

 She was choked.
 Not because they rejected her, but because they wasted her time.
 They knew she was ineligible as soon as she submitted the first page, and could easily have told her so then.
 But in a flagrant disregard for her time, they made her slog through 12 more pages of questions before telling her to get lost.